droveda/oauth2-openidconnect-course/NOTES05.md

 # Oauth 2.0 - Using Okta

 We would have to use an enterprise grade Authorization server.
-There are lots of open source Authorization servers which an enterprise can use like **cloud foundry UUA**, **key cloak** etc, and it's not the intation of this course to recommend one over the other.
+There are lots of open source Authorization servers which an enterprise can use like **cloud foundry UUA**, **key cloak** etc, and it's not the intention of this course to recommend one over the other.

 I wanted to chosse an Authorization server which is enterprise-grade and useful for learning but at the same time also deployed in the cloud so that I don't have to deploy that locally.
 Okta fits that bill perfectly.